Cover image for 10 usability heuristics: The ultimate guide to better UI design

 ✅ "Your card was declined.
 Please check your card number and expiration date, or try a different payment method."

-Heuristic 10: Help and Documentation
+Heuristic 10: Help and documentation

 Effective help systems: